glennmckechnie/weewx-wxobs/README.md

    Hopefully one of those applies for your setup, or at least gives you some direction.

-6. If you use it with the default weewx skin (Standard), it will use the weewx.css file.
+8. If you use this with the default WeeWX skin (Standard), it will use the weewx.css file.

 If you use the Seasons skin as your main skin ( weewx/Seasons ) then the index.php file will pick up seasons.css (as well as the seasons.js) and adapt to the Seasons theme.